DhirajBhakta/reflections/FLEETING_NOTES/Docker_and_Kubernetes/docker.md

   - **about exposed ports**
   - about how it is run (CMD)

-" A container is just a single read/write layer on top of image "
+" A container is just a single read/write layer on top of image ".
+This is called **copy-on-write** mechanism (CoW)
+> _Copy-on-write (sometimes referred to as "COW") is an optimization strategy used in computer programming.
+The fundamental idea is that if multiple callers ask for resources which are initially indistinguishable, you can give them pointers to the same resource.
+This function can be maintained until a caller tries to modify its "copy" of the resource, at which point a true private copy is created to prevent the changes becoming visible to everyone else.
+All of this happens transparently to the callers.
+The primary advantage is that if a caller never makes any modifications, no private copy need ever be created._
+> - _Wikipedia_

 ### Dockerfile